emm-jay-ahh/terminal_t1a3/README.md

 ### Dependencies

-As mentioned above, there are some dependencies required for net-tools to function correctly.
+As mentioned above, there are some dependencies required for netwhack to function correctly.

 <br />